sanger/limber/docs/purposes_yaml_files.md

                   exact keys required will depend on the submission template.

 Used by {WorkCompletion} to automatically build a downstream submission when the labware is charged and passed.
+This can be useful to, for example, build sequencing submissions automatically off the final tube in a pipeline, in cases where it is not possible to build the sequencing requests upfront; such as when pooling is dynamic.

 ```yaml
 :submission: